ybisk/GroundedLanguage/ActionUnderstanding/Readme.md

 Other attempts to improve target 3 fail (over the .3112 best result).
 a.
 Increasing dropout to 0.75. => .3187@30
 b.
 Adding dropout to wvec (input embedding) as well as hvec (hidden). => .3182@38
-@@c.
-Trying a two layer LSTM instead of one. =>
+c.
+Trying a two layer LSTM instead of one. => .3211@36
 d.
 Trying embedding sizes different than hidden size. => .3223@64emb .3315@128emb .3246@512emb

-@@Fixing padding in RNN-SRD4.
-Rerunning best models for target=1,2,3.
+Fixing padding (using 0 instead of 1 to pad, so unk tokens are not skipped in backprop): target=1 .0320@13 target=2 .1344@11 target=3 .3188@27

 Sxyz File format:
 -----------------